 With social media so popular now, its alot easier to sell unwanted furniture yourself.
 Marketplace on Facebook, Letgo, and Kijiji are just a few popular sources where people are able to sell their stuff.
 Beware when you have strangers come into your home.
 You may want to have another person with you just to be safe.
 Check out items that are like yours to see what your asking price should be.

 Check with family & friends to see if they want to take anything off your hands.
 They might want some or know of someone who may need furniture.
-One person I know setting up their new home was able to get quite a bit of furniture off a friend of a friend who was downsizing.
+One person I know was setting up their new home and was able to get quite a bit of furniture off a friend of a friend who was downsizing.

-Women’s Shelters/Low-Income Support Groups
+Women’s Shelters/Refuge Shelters/Low-Income Support Groups